Home » Symptoms » Cat Symptoms A-Z » Watery Nasal Discharge

 Watery Nasal Discharge in cats

 Watery nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge in cats refers to the discharge of clear, liquid secretion from the cat’s nostrils.
-This fluid can come from one or both nostrils and varies in quantity.
+This fluid can emerge from one or both nostrils and varies in amount.

 Can Occur with the Following Diseases: